Skip to content

 These programs should be comprehensive and ongoing, covering a wide range of topics from the basics of identifying phishing attempts to more advanced concepts like recognizing sophisticated social engineering tactics.

-Awareness helps individuals recognize phishing attempts, understand the importance of strong passwords, and know how to respond to potential security incidents.
+Awareness helps individuals recognize phishing attacks, understand the importance of strong passwords, and know how to respond to potential security incidents.

 Additionally, training should include hands-on exercises and simulations to reinforce learning and ensure that employees can apply their knowledge in real-world scenarios.